Niikelion/cargo-cms/README.md

 ## Contributing

-Right now I'm only accepting issues, as unit tests and github pipelines are not currently set up.
+Right now I'm only accepting issues, as unit tests and GitHub pipelines are not currently set up.